Albania My First Posting A Bloodstained Surprise

 The Diplomatic Service was in effect my second career.
 Prior to joining, my first was serving as a Russian/German dual linguist with the Royal Air Force (RAF).

-Although the bulk of my RAF career was spent in West Berlin, I also had postings in the UK, to GCHQ in Cheltenham and then to RAF Wyton where I had the opportunity of working as an airborne linguist with 51 Squadron who at that time were flying the Nimrod R1.
+The bulk of my RAF career was spent in West Berlin but I also had postings in the UK, to GCHQ in Cheltenham, RAF Digby and RAF Wyton.

 Read more